A mastopexy (breast lift) is reshaping and raising sagging (ptotic) breast tissues and the nipple

 Some patients require their breasts to be lifted as well as enlarged, this is called an augmentation mastopexy and uses breast implants as well as rearrangement of the breast skin and tissue.

 It is sometimes difficult to know whether you would benefit from a breast lift alone, breast implants alone or a combination of both.
-Dr Amira Sanki and Dr Ilias Kotronakis will be able to explain what effect each of these procedures would have on your appearance, as well as show you before and afters of women who have a similar problem to you.
+Your breast lift surgeon in Sydney will be able to explain what effect each of these procedures would have on your appearance, as well as show you before and afters of women who have a similar problem to you.

-Dr Sanki and Dr Kotronakis, your Sydney breast lift surgeons, will listen to your concerns regarding your breast size and shape, and ask what your goals are.
-Most women see a plastic surgeon for breast lift surgery after suffering many years and after considering the surgery for a long time.
-While breast lift surgery is a safe and commonly performed operation, the consultation will be performed with sensitivity to your opinions and thoughtfulness to your concerns.
+Dr Sanki and Dr Kotronakis, your breast lift surgeons in Sydney, will listen to your concerns regarding your breast size and shape, and ask what your goals are.
+Most women see a plastic surgeon for breast lift Sydney surgery after suffering many years and after considering the surgery for a long time.
+While breast lift Sydney surgery is a safe and commonly performed operation, the consultation will be performed with sensitivity to your opinions and thoughtfulness to your concerns.
 Any additional health problems that might affect your treatment will be identified.

 Written information will be provided to you, so that you can consider your options.
 A breast lift is a major operation, so a second consultation to discuss the advice you are given is recommended.

-Women having breast surgery should bring their most recent mammogram or ultrasound with them to the consultation.
+Women having breast list Sydney surgery should bring their most recent mammogram or ultrasound with them to the consultation.

 After giving birth, your self-esteem can be damaged by your body’s fuller appearance and excess skin.
 While this can add to the difficulties of having a newborn, it is best to allow a year following childbirth for your body to settle before considering surgery.

-Breast lift in Sydney may be a day surgery, or involve a 1 night stay in hospital, depending on the complexity of the case.
+Breast lift Sydney surgery may be a day surgery, or involve a 1 night stay in hospital, depending on the complexity of the case.

 Most Sydney women having a breast lift are able to return to desk style work after one week.
 Women having large implants at the same time as their breast lift should expect more pressure and pain, and should plan to have two weeks off work.
 It is best not to perform any strong exercise for 6 weeks, to allow your wounds to mature so that you get the best possible cosmetic result.

-Dr Sanki and Dr Kotronakis are Sydney breast lift specialists, and perform their surgery at major hospital facilities including St George Private, Kareena Private, Hurstville and East Sydney Private hospitals.
+Dr Sanki and Dr Kotronakis are Sydney breast lift surgeons in Sydney and perform their surgery at major hospital facilities including St George, Hurstville, Bondi Junction and St Luke’s private hospitals.
 We select our hospitals based on their high standards of peri-operative care and their outstanding surgical equipment.

-Dr Sanki has an all female, Sydney surgical team available weekly.
+Dr Sanki, our female breast lift surgeon in Sydney, has an all-female, surgical team available weekly.
 Surgery can be a vulnerable time for women, and having the security of an all female surgical team can be comforting and reassuring.
 Dr Sanki’s team are not picked upon their gender, but are picked for their experience, dedication and skill.

-You can usually use your private health insurance for a breast lift in Sydney if you have pre-approval from Medicare using the photographs taken in our office.
-Medicare also requires that you have your surgery within 7 years of the birth of your last child.
+Medicare and your private health insurance can only be used if very significant breast ptosis is present.
+The Medicare requirement is that the nipples must be pointing to the ground and two-thirds of the breast tissue lie below the inframammary fold.
+Medicare also require that photographic evidence is provided in your file to confirm these examination findings.
 Private health insurance usually pays for all your operating theatre and hospital costs, including the post-operative stay.
 Medicare and your private insurance may also contribute to the doctors’ bills.
 You can call your health fund and see if you are covered for Medicare Benefits number 45558.
 Breast implants are not covered by Medicare or your health fund.

-A breast lift and a breast lift with implants may sound simple but it is real surgery, and should be performed with sophisticated surgical technique for the safest and best results.
+An experienced breast lift surgeon in Sydney should perform the surgery.
+A breast lift with implants may sound simple but it is real surgery, and should be performed with sophisticated surgical technique for the safest and best results.
 It carries real risks, and as such should be considered carefully.
 Fortunately, breast lift surgery in Sydney is safely performed by our highly experienced surgeons.

 Members of the Australasian Society of Plastic Surgeons have a FRACS and specialised training in Plastic and Reconstructive Surgery, including breast lift surgery.

-A consultation with a qualified Plastic Surgeon is the best place to get the right advice.
-More information on breast lift is available online at the Australasian Society of Plastic Surgeons and Australasian Society of Aesthetic Plastic Surgeons websites.
+A consultation with a qualified breast lift surgeon in Sydney is the best place to get the right advice.
+More information on breast lift Sydney surgery is available online at the Australasian Society of Plastic Surgeons and Australasian Society of Aesthetic Plastic Surgeons websites.